Pitt study suggests 'vaping' could lead to cigarette use in young adults

 Dan McKenzie, who works at PA Vapor on Route 22 in Murrysville, said he hasn't heard any of his customers say they've taken up or returned to cigarettes.

-"A lot of our clientele is older people who use (vaping) as a (tobacco) replacement," he said.
-"I guess I've never really heard anyone say they went back."
+“A lot of our clientele are older people who use (vaping) as a (tobacco) replacement,” he said.
+“I guess I've never really heard anyone say they went back.”